MumiaiGene/exodia/README.md

 # exodia
-A brpc project to build a ygo-cards website
+A Golang project to subscribe duel matches

 ## QuickStart
 ```text